CharReek/Project-5/README.md

 i made sure the check out process worked smoothly and that none admins could not edit or delete any products.

 #### Forms
-I testes each form on the website by submitting a mixture of correct and in correct information. i did this to ensure that it would handle any errors correctly.Examples include but are not limited to:
+I tested each form on the website by submitting a mixture of correct and incorrect information.
+I did this to ensure that it would handle any errors correctly.
+Examples include but are not limited to:
 Login
 * Trying to sign in with a new email address that does not already ahve an account
 * Attempting to sign in with an incorrect password